 Simple… But no one said living it out will be easy.
 Especially now.

-Here are the other posts in our joint series on the Life-Giving I AMs of Jesus:
+Here are the previous posts in this series on the Life-Giving I AMs of Jesus: